nadine aurora tabing

 A nurse provides caregiving services to robots going obsolete.
 Her newest client is a war veteran, originally modeled after a singer-actress diva.

-Nominated by the editors of Strange Horizons for a Pushcart Prize.
-Also my first short story publication! 💾💛
+My first short story publication, and nominated by the editors of Strange Horizons for a Pushcart Prize 🌟

 ~7000 words.
 Read